ImmersiveFusion/if-apm-documentation-http/docs/Getting-Started/Account/index.md

 ## Grid

-Each managed application is a memeber of environment is referred to a *grid*.
+Each managed application is a member of environment is referred to a *grid*.

 ## Summary